 The Company offers the Executive Deferred Compensation Plan ("EDCP") to designated leadership-level employees, including the Named Executive Officers, with a minimum base salary of \$85,000.
-Under this Plan, a participant may defer up to 100% of base salary in excess of \$50,000, up to 100% of any vested performance share units (less applicable payroll taxes).
+Under this Plan, a participant may defer up to 100% of base salary in excess of \$50,000, up to 100% of an annual performance-based bonus and up to 100% of any vested performance share units (less applicable payroll taxes).